gapotchenko/Gapotchenko.FX/Source/Data/Integrity/Checksum/Gapotchenko.FX.Data.Integrity.Checksum/README.md

 ## Checksum Algorithms

-`Gapotchenko.FX.Data.Integrity.Checksum` module provides only a framework for checksum algorithms.
+`Gapotchenko.FX.Data.Integrity.Checksum` module provides only the framework for checksum algorithms.
 If you want to use a ready-to-use checksum algorithm, Gapotchenko.FX provides quite a few out of the box:

 | Algorithm Family    | Module                                                                                                 | Algorithms |